What we do

 To go even deeper into the theoretical model, developmental constructivism is a fancy way to say that we make meaning, inside ourselves, from our experiences.
 The field of adult development has shown that we can - and do - keep developing throughout our whole lives.
 The stage models of Robert Kegan, Bill Torbert, and Susanne Cook-Greuter provide a coherent perspective on typical (Western-shaded) developmental proressions.
 Off to the collective side of this domain is Spiral Dynamics, in a lineage from Graves to Beck and Cowan to Wilber, which helps us to see and make sense of the values of various political groups and social tribes in this polarized age.

 In the spirit of “chop wood, carry water,” the deepest summary of what we do is perhaps “we practice being, together” - which does correspond with “talk with one another on video calls” and is also something quite profound.
 Being and doing are a polarity which, at least in the West, has been culturally tilted towards doing since the dominance of modernity.
-Intentional Society focuses on the inner work of being, currently - and we keep a watchful eye on what kinds of doing may be calling to us.
+Intentional Society assumes an adult level of doing-competence, starts with the inner work of being, and expands into the interdependent learning spiral of being-and-doing at multiple levels of scale.

 A lot of theory and thought has gone into what we do together.
 But it’s also what people everywhere have known and done for millenia, in villages, tribes, and crews of belonging and support.
 There is wisdom in both science and woo, in the latest discoveries and in ancient traditions.
 We thrive as social, relational beings, growing in small groups of high trust - and even as we’re faced with global challenges that demand coordination across humanity to meet, we think that any future of global unity must emerge fractally outward from interpersonal trust and cooperation at local scale.